-If you want to make a complaint, Harrison will be there to listen to you.
+> If you want to make a complaint, Harrison will be there to listen to you.
 "I'm going to get both sides, and I'm going to investigate it.
 You're going to get a thorough investigation of your complaints, no matter how minor it is.
-Whatever actions need to be taken will be taken.
-What can be known will be known, but we have HIPAA."
-This means that they are not permitted, under federal law, to disclose certain things such as details pertaining to the disciplinary actions taken.
+Whatever acknown will be known, but we have HIPAA."
+This Tokia Harrison means that they are not permitted, under federal law, to disclose certain things such as details pertions need to be taken will be taken.
+What can be taining to the disciplinary actions taken.
 "If I can't tell you, I can't tell you.
 But just trust that it's being handled."